 For tour operators, the Tripadvisor ranking formula is determined by three factors; including the frequency, quality and quantity of your online reviews.
-Tripadvisor evaluates reviews that provide value and highlight what guests can expect when they interact with your tour business.
+Tripadvisor evaluates reviews that provide value and highlight what customer experience your guests can expect when they interact with your tour business.

-Tripadvisor’s ranking formula looks at three elements to determine where you’ll land on the list.
+Tripadvisor’s ranking algorithm looks at three elements to determine where you’ll land on the list.
 These include the quantity, recency and quality of your reviews.
-When calculating your rating, Tripadvisor Popularity Ranking also factors in the consistency of incoming reviews.
+When calculating your rating, Tripadvisor Popularity Ranking also factors in the consistency of incoming positive reviews.

 Based upon these Tripadvisor insights saying how “the quality and quantity of reviews over time provide us with a view of each business’s consistency.
 A business with consistently good reviews will rank higher than one with a similar number of good and poor reviews.”